 On the initiative of ECCHR the Hamburg Consumer Protection Agency filed an unfair competition complaint against the German discount retailer Lidl for claims made in the company's advertisements about fair working conditions in their supplier chain.

-In January 2019, a dam burst at an iron ore mine near the small Brazilian town of Brumadinho, killing more than 270 people.
+In January 2019, a dam burst at an iron ore mine near the small Brazilian town of Brumadinho, killing 272 people.
 Toxic sludge contaminated large sections of the Paraopeba River, poisoning the drinking water of thousands of people.
 Only four months earlier, the Brazilian subsidiary of German certifier TÜV SÜD confirmed the dam's safety, despite known safety risks.

 In 2009, the States of Andhra Pradesh and Gujarat launched a research project for the vaccination against the human papilloma virus (HPV).
 In 2010, the Government of India suspended the program as several violations of ethical standards were reported.

 In a comprehensive study, ECCHR has examined whether European companies through their transnational operations cause or contribute to forced labor or other labor abuses along their supply chains and whether they can be held to account.
 The result of this work is reflected in the report "Accountability for forced labor in a globalized economy".

 Italian audit company RINA certified a Ali Enterprises (Pakistan) building shortly before a fire broke out in the factory.
 The certificate failed to guarantee high standards of security.
 ECCHR is lending support to the legal proceedings underway in Pakistan, Italy and Germany.

 Transnational corporations' responsibilities also extend to the working conditions in their subsidiary and supplier companies abroad.
 This position is supported by survivors and relatives of victims of the fatal fire at the Ali Enterprises textile factory in Karachi.
 Together with ECCHR, they filed a legal action for compensation against KiK.